 - a.
 BUSINESS, PROFESSIONAL AND OCCUPATIONAL LICENSE (BPOL) TAX: Ensure that any state or local legislation that might eliminate exemptions to the BPOL tax does not remove the current exemptions for non-profit organizations. (continued from 1998) - b.
-COURT-RELATED SALARIES: Support increased state funding of salaries for magistrates, District court employees, probation officers and public defenders.
+COURT-RELATED SALARIES: Support increased state funding of salaries for magistrates, District court employees, probation officers, and public defenders.
 (2006)

-Rationale: There are local higher-than-normal turnover rates in magistrate (23%) and probation officer (20%) positions.
+Rationale: There are local higher-than-normal turnover rates in magistrate (23 percent) and probation officer (20 percent) positions.
 Some attorneys will no longer serve as public defenders because of very low pay rates.
 Localities can supplement magistrate and probation staff compensation.
-In fiscal year 2006, Fairfax County did fund a 25% supplement to magistrates even though compensation is a state obligation.
+In fiscal year 2006, Fairfax County funded a 25 percent supplement to magistrates, even though compensation is a state obligation.